 High energy intensity of the EUSAIR economies.
 Reducing energy intensity is the challenge.

-High share of greenhouse gas emissions from the energy sector per GDP unit in countries from the Adriatic-Ionian region.
+High share of greenhouse gas emissions from the energy sector per GDP unit in countries from the Adriatic-Ionian Region.
 High dependency of energy sectors on fossil fuels (i.e. lignite) and hydropower (climate change impact, potential conflicts with Water Framework and Habitats Directives).

 Accelerating the transition towards a net-zero carbon economy to decarbonise the energy system while promoting security of energy supply and delivery, energy affordability and access.
 Coping with the cost of energy transition to low-carbon technologies and stranded costs emerging form the phasing out of coal-using facilities and producing areas.
 Dealing with the more vulnerable energy customers (due to the possibility of increasing energy prices).